collochumba/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print current_working directory
+script to bring me home